iluwatar/java-design-patterns/mute-idiom/README.md

 ---

 ## Intent
-Provide a template to supress any exceptions that either are declared but cannot occur or should only be logged;
+Provide a template to suppress any exceptions that either are declared but cannot occur or should only be logged;
 while executing some business logic.
 The template removes the need to write repeated `try-catch` blocks.